 - Workflow automation: CRM systems help businesses optimize processes by streamlining mundane workloads, which enables employees to focus on creative and more high-level tasks.

 - Analytics: CRM solutions can offer built-in analytics tools that offer insights and help boost customer satisfaction rates.
 A marketer can analyze the data and create targeted campaigns accordingly.
-CRM analytics help to track attribution and provide insights into the quality of the customer experience.
+CRM analytics help to track attribution and provide insights into the quality of the customer experience, ultimately leading to increased customer satisfaction.

 - Artificial intelligence: CRM solutions like Salesforce offer AI capabilities built into their systems to help automatically recognize patterns leading to successful sales, which can help you build more accurate strategies for future marketing efforts.